Referral for Consideration for Gifted Services

 - Assessment data must be no more than two years old at the time the eligibility decision is made.

-- Parents and or guardians must be notified in writing of the eligibility or ineligibility status of each tested student and given the opportunity for a conference with the gifted education teacher.
+- Parents and/or guardians must be notified in writing of the eligibility or ineligibility status of each tested student.

 - Parents and or guardians must give written consent before placement of eligible students in gifted classes.